 What is "injury memory"?

 Strangely, the presence of injury memory may be confirmed only retrospectively—after pain is discharged from the injury site.
-For example, how does one detect a removable injury memory in a knee joint with chronic pain?
+For example, how does one detect injury memory in a knee joint with chronic pain?
 Firstly, pain is always accompanied by stress response, which equals tissue contraction.
 Stress response is a normal response to discomfort.
-However, knee pain often does not involve muscle spasms (acute contraction) that we associate with musculoskeletal pain.
+However, knee pain often does not involve muscle spasms that we associate with musculoskeletal pain.
 But then, when pain is discharged from the knee, chronic pain stops immediately.
 Pain relief indicates relaxation, tissue expansion, and a return to normal circulation.
 A stable stress response—dating back to the injury—was suddenly and permanently relaxed.
 But where was the stress response, if not in muscles?
-It was hidden inside the knee joint, in all knee tissues.
+It was hidden inside the knee joint, in all the tissues.